Carex squarrosa aka Squarrose Sedge

 Squarrose Sedge, Narrow Leaved Cattail Sedge

-How to care for Squarrose Sedge
+How difficult is it to take care of Squarrose Sedge

 Even if you don't have a green thumb, you can successfully care for Squarrose Sedge due to its easy-going nature.